Anti-Aging Medicine: What Is It and Does It Work?

 Until the risks and benefits of these medications and surgeries to reduce the appearance of aging are better understood, it is better to make lifestyle modifications that improve your health and well-being and are likely to add years of healthy living to your lifespan.
 Read 8 Healthy Aging Tips: How to Promote Wellness as You Age and How to Stay Healthy With Age to learn more about lifestyle choices you can make to extend your healthy lifespan.

 Smoking causes early aging, especially premature skin wrinkles, discolorations, and sagging.
 Cigarette smoke contains toxins that stress body cells, damage blood vessels, damage lung tissue, lead to premature skin aging, and increase cancer risk.4 Telomeres are caps that protect the ends of chromosomes.
-Shorter telomere length is a marker for cellular aging.
+A shorter telomere length is a marker for cellular aging.
 In a review of 84 clinical studies, telomere length was shorter in smokers than in people who had never smoked.
 There was an inverse relationship between smoking pack years and telomere length.5

 Nicotine and other chemicals narrow blood vessels.
 This reduces blood flow to your skin and increases the risk of impotence, another condition that becomes more common with aging.
 Cigarette smoke also contains carcinogens, cancer-causing substances that damage cells and cause changes to your genetic code that remove the brakes on cell division.